dvankempen/cse/README.md

 * [CLIENTSIDE_ENCRYPTION_KEYPAIRS System View](https://help.sap.com/viewer/4fe29514fd584807ac9f2a04f6754767/2.0.03/en-US/34d4fdb696844734ac6bd06e4de5001d.html)

 ## Importing Client Key Pairs and Column Encryption Keys ##
-Not surprisingly, importing client key pairs and column encryption keys very similar to exporting.
+Not surprisingly, importing client key pairs and column encryption keys is very similar to exporting.

 To import client key pairs, the password to the local key store is required (and a key export file).
 This activity is performed on the SAP HANA client.
 ```
 ./hdbkeystore -p **** IMPORT '/tmp/key_admin.ckp'
 ```

 To import column encryption keys, the IMPORT system privilege is required (and export file).
-This activity can be performed on any SQL Console client (SAP HANA Database Explorer, SAP HANA Studio).
+The import activity can be performed on any SQL Console client (SAP HANA Database Explorer, SAP HANA Studio).

+WITH REPLACE is optional.
+If the object exists (in the database) an error is returned otherwise.

+When restoring the data structures (import table), do not forget to re-assign the required privileges.
 ```
 CONNECT user_admin PASSWORD ***;
 GRANT IMPORT TO hrapp_data_admin;

 CONNECT hrapp_data_admin PASSWORD ***;
 IMPORT CLIENTSIDE ENCRYPTION COLUMN KEY hrapp.hrapp_cek1 FROM '/export/hrapp_cek1.cek' WITH REPLACE;

 IMPORT hrapp.employees FROM '/export/hrapp_employees.table' WITH REPLACE;
 GRANT INSERT, SELECT, UPDATE ON hrapp.employees TO hrapp_hr_manager;

 -- Metadata check
 SELECT * FROM CLIENTSIDE_ENCRYPTION_COLUMN_KEYS;

--- data check
+-- Business User check
 CONNECT hrapp_hr_manager PASSWORD ***;
 SELECT * FROM employees;
 ```